Proof-Of-Humanity/poh-docs/policy.md

 - The submitter must provide all the elements required for the submission.
   - For example, a submitter cannot be registered if his video submission does not display his Ethereum address.

+- The submitter is not a sybil, and will not become a sybil after successful registration.
+A sybil is defined as an actor that has direct control over registered human accounts that don't represent them.
+Since this is very hard to prove, it is enough to invoke this criteria if it is very likely for the submitter to be a sybil.
+  - For example, a human cannot be registered if the submitter is not the same person as them.
+  - For example, a human cannot be registered if their submitter is a *farmer*, an actor that submits multiple humans.
+  - For example, a human child cannot be registered if their parent (who, technically is the submitter) is controlling their private key.

 ## Elements Required for Submission

 Any submitter registering to the list has to provide evidence that he is compliant with the acceptance criteria.
 The required evidence is to be decided through Kleros governance and can be updated to take into account technological evolutions and the evolution of attack vectors.